sveljko/base41/base41.md

 We can refer to a four-byte data element and its five-char representation as "(Ascii85) words".

-The problem of Ascii85 is that it derives it alphabet as a simple `ASCII value - 33` formula.
-So, that means that it uses quotes and backslash, which are, in most text formats, including pretty much all the programming languages, used for string representation.
+The problem of Ascii85 is that it derives its alphabet with a simple `ASCII value - 33` formula.
+So, that means it uses quotes and backslash, which are, in most text formats, including pretty much all the programming languages, used for string representation.
 Also, Ascii85 has a special rule for character `z` - it represents a "zero